AdobeDocs/analytics.en/help/analyze/report-builder/reportbuilder-toolbar.md

 **Schedule:** Lets you schedule reports to send according to the time and file format that you define.
 See [Schedule Report Requests](/help/analyze/report-builder/schedule-report-requests.md).

-**Library:** Launches the [!UICONTROL Workbook Library] so that you can upload a report builder Excel workbook that you want to share.
+**Library:** Launches the [!UICONTROL Workbook Library] so that you can upload a Report Builder Excel workbook that you want to share.
 You can also download and edit shared workbooks.
 See [Use the Workbook Library](/help/analyze/report-builder/workbook-library/t-upload-a-workbook.md).

 **Options:** Lets you specify whether you want to be prompted for the **[!UICONTROL As Of]** (Now) date when refreshing requests, and lets you enable logging for troubleshooting purposes.
 See [Options](/help/analyze/report-builder/options.md).